 People having sacituzumab govitecan are advised to speak to their treatment team before having a coronavirus (Covid-19) vaccination.

 Being diagnosed with breast cancer can make you feel lonely and isolated.

 Many people find it helps to talk to someone who has been through the same experience as them.
-You can talk to people on our online Forum or find out more about our support services.
+You can talk to people on our online forum.